broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 In the absence of expression data, DNase-seq and H3K27ac ChIP-seq at the gene promoter can be used as a proxy for expression.
 We suggest only considering enhancer-gene connections for genes with sufficiently active promoters (for instance in the top half of gene promoters in the cell type)

-## Tips and best practices
+## Tips and Suggestions

 * Accurate transcription start site annotations are critical
 * Candidate region size is important to consider
-* Ubiquitously expressed genes
+* We have found that ubiquitously expressed genes appear insensitive to the effects of distal enhancers.
+For completeness, this code calculates the ABC score for all genes and flags ubiquitously expressed genes.
 * Threshold vs sensitivity/specificity vs number/size of elements and signal-to-noise ratio of the epigenetic data

 ## Citation

 Fulco CP, Nasser J, Jones TR, Munson G, Bergman D, Subramanian V, Grossman SR, Anyoha R, Patwardhan TA, Nguyen TH, Kane M, Doughty B, Perez E, Durand NC, Stamenova EK, Lieberman Aiden E, Lander ES, Engreitz JM.
 Activity-by-Contact model for enhancer specificity from thousands of CRISPR perturbations. bioRxiv.
 2019 Jan 26.